siborg-ads/dsponsor-app/README.md

 **How Thirdweb is Used in This Application**

-- **Chain Management**: Thirdweb is integrated with custom hooks like `useChainContext.ts` and `useSwitchChainContext.ts` to manage the global chain state and enable multichain capabilities within the application.
+- **Chain Management**: Thirdweb is integrated with custom hooks like `useSwitchChainContext.ts` to manage the global chain state and enable multichain capabilities within the application.
 - **Wallet Connection**: Thirdweb supports social connection options, enabling users to connect their wallets through social accounts (e.g., Google, Twitter).
 This simplifies the onboarding process and makes it easier for users who are new to Web3.
 - **Smart Contract Interaction**: Thirdweb is used to interact with the deployed smart contracts, enabling features such as token management, minting, and transactions within the application.
 - **Gasless Transactions with Account Abstraction**: While we use OpenZeppelin Defender for implementing gasless transactions, Thirdweb simplifies the integration of this feature through its provider.